openai/shap-e/model-card.md

 # Performance & Limitations

 Our image-conditional model has only been evaluated on a highly specific distribution of synthetic renderings.
-Even in these cases, the model still sometimes fails to infer the correct occluded parts of an object, or produces geometry that is inconsistent with the given rendered images.
+Even in these cases, the model still sometimes fails to infer the correct occluded parts of an object or produces geometry that is inconsistent with the given rendered images.
 These failure modes are similar to those of Point-E. The resulting 3D assets often have rough edges, holes, or blurry surface textures.

 Our text-conditional model can also produce a somewhat large and diverse vocabulary of objects.
 This model is often capable of producing objects with requested colors and textures, and sometimes even combining multiple objects.
 However, it often fails for more complex prompts that require placing multiple objects in a scene or binding attributes to objects.
 It also typically fails to produce a desired number of objects when a certain quantity is requested.